braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 An SDK upgrade will be required for apps targeting iOS 14 in order to continue using Braze messaging features.

-We have released a beta version of our iOS 14 compatible SDK [available on our Github](**LINK**), and will continue to release updates and fixes to this beta version as Apple continues to release newer versions of iOS 14 beta.
+We have released a beta version of our iOS 14 compatible SDK [available on our Github](**LINK**), and will continue to release updates and fixes to future beta releases as Apple continues to release newer versions of iOS 14 beta.

 We expect to release our official support for iOS 14 soon after Apple releases their final version of iOS 14 (known as the "Golden Master").